Stivvo/wayPreview/README.md

     to wayPreviewClient default options and opens a file passed as argument (does its job almost instantly)
-* ``wrapWayPserver.sh`` appends to wayPreviewServer default options and opens a file passed as argument, then focuses tiling windows
+* ``wrapWayPserver.sh`` appends to wayPreviewServer default options and opens a file passed as argument
-* ``wrapSetPos.sh`` contains window manager specific commands (sway in my case, but you can easily customize it) to set the position of the server window (when using --wx and --wy options, see below), since some window managers ignore the position set from the program itself.
-It is meant to be used only in floating mode
+* ``wrapSetPos.sh`` contains window manager specific commands (sway in my case, but you can easily customize it) to set the position of the server window (when using --wx and --wy options, see below) and then focus tiling windows, since some window managers ignore the position set from the program itself.
+    It is meant to be used only in floating mode.
+If --wx and --wy aren't set to wayPreviewServer, it is implicitly runned with -1 -1 as parameters, so it just focuses tiling without setting the position

 My fork of fff works out of the box with wayPreview.
 However, most terminal file managers have a configuration file that can bind keys to shell commands.
 It's better to configure your file manager to use the shell wrappers to separe your file manager's config from wayPreview's config.

-The command used by ``wrapWayPserver.sh`` to focus tiling windows is sway wm specific, but is possible to adapt it to different window managers editing or deliting its last line.

 The use of wayPreview isn't necessarily limited to previews for terminal file managers though.